ZSSVE/ricebook-frontend/README.md

 # A fully functional social website for Rice students.

-1. Register and log in or log in using your facebook account.
+1. Register and then log in or log in using your facebook account.
+2. Postimages, statuses and avatar.
-2. Follow friends from same college and have fun!
+3. Follow friends and comments your firends' posts.
+4. Link or unlink your facebook from your regular accounts.
+5. Have fun!

-# MEAN stack
+## MEAN stack
 MEAN started out as a combination of MongoDB, ExpressJS, AngularJS and Node.js.
 [AngularJS](https://github.com/angular/angular.js)
 [Express](https://expressjs.com/)